oegea/adp/README.md

 Once the `UPDATE CLIENT` receives a response, it MUST check that the value of the `protocolVersion` parameter matches with the `APPLICATION SERVICE` protocol version.

-To perform the protocol version checking, the `UPDATE CLIENT` SHOULD get the `APPLICATION SERVICE` protocol version by performing the same HTTPS request than the described in `UPDATE CLIENT configuration` operation.
+To perform the protocol version checking, the `UPDATE CLIENT` SHOULD get the `APPLICATION SERVICE` protocol version by performing the same request than the described in `UPDATE CLIENT configuration` operation.

 If one of the actors is using a different ADP version, or an ADP version not implemented by the `UPDATE CLIENT`, the handshake MUST be terminated showing an error, and any update operation MUST NOT be continued.